-- preparation of new low-temperature visualization experiments, including (i) the design and manufacturing of experimental cells, and (ii) the implementation in the current setup of flow sources, such as electric motors, and sensors, for example, accelerometers - performing of cryogenic visualization experiments - processing of experimental data, by using adequate software, to be partly developed - physical interpretation of the obtained results and preparation of scientific reports doc.
+- preparation of new low-temperature visualization experiments, including (i) the design and manufacturing of experimental cells, and (ii) the implementation in the current setup of flow sources, such as electric motors, and force sensors - performing of cryogenic visualization experiments - processing of experimental data, by using adequate software, to be partly developed - physical interpretation of the obtained results and preparation of scientific reports doc.
 Dr. Marco La Mantia, Ph.D. marco.la-mantia@mff.cuni.cz